§ 31-3-31.3. Registration of specially constructed vehicles.

 (b) Specially constructed vehicles shall be subject to the registration fees in § 31-6-1.

 (c) Before a specially constructed vehicle can be registered, it must undergo an inspection by the division of motor vehicles to determine whether the vehicle was designed for and may be safely operated on public roads, and meets all necessary safety standards.
 Only those specially constructed vehicles that are deemed by the division of motor vehicles to be designed for use on public roads and meeting all necessary safety standards shall be registered.
-Specially constructed vehicles that are registered shall be subject to inspection pursuant to chapter 38-4 of this title to ensure that the vehicle continues to meet all necessary safety standards.
+Specially constructed vehicles that are registered shall be subject to inspection pursuant to § 31-38-4 to ensure that the vehicle continues to meet all necessary safety standards.